 - Project Management

 - Writing Skills including Creative Planning for Writing your Thesis

 - Speed Reading

-- have a Masters degree with a research dissertation in a relevant subject
+- a minimum of a 2:1 honours undergraduate degree and Masters degree with a research dissertation in a relevant subject

 - Complete and submit your application using this online form

 - Your application will be considered by the Admissions Tutor

 - We will take up your academic references